razi-rais/blockchain/articles/extract-publickey-from-geth.md

 ### Run

-You can run the command with --help switch to get the details.
+You may want to run the command with --help switch to get the details.

 ```
 ../../../../bin/geth account publickey --help